allenai/pesto/README.md

 Where `config` is the path to the protractor configuration file.

-If `config` includes `sauceUser` and `sauceKey` the [SauceLabs](http://www.saucelabs.com) service is used.
+If `config` includes the `sauceUser` and `sauceKey` properties, then the [SauceLabs](http://www.saucelabs.com) service is used.
 You can also set the boolean `proxy` to true to enable a proxy making your local machine available to the [SauceLabs](http://www.saucelabs.com) virtual machine(s).

-Alternatively a local Selenium server is used.
+Otherwise a local Selenium server is used.

 **Example Configuration with [SauceLabs](http://www.saucelabs.com):**